redox-os/book/src/porting-applications.md

 - Duplicated names

-Some recipes for Rust programs can duplicate the program name on the binary (`name_name`), you can also use this command to fix these cases.
+Some recipes for Rust programs can duplicate the program name on the binary (`name_name`), you can also use the command above to fix these cases.

 #### Change the active source code folder